rzepa000/password-generator/README.md

 ## Usage

-Inspect website and select console tool to see results of the code.
+Press Generate Password button to check functions of the code.